 Sherpa's was the first food delivery Shanghai service targeting the expat community and is still the best known.
 In recent years, however, more and more suppliers have established food delivery services in Shanghai

-The most visible being eleme (饿了么) with its ubiquitous blue uniformed delivery staff buzzing around the city.
-The eleme app is one of the most widely used food delivery apps in Shanghai.
-Unfortunately they do not have an English language version.
+The most visible being eleme (饿了么) with its ubiquitous blue uniformed delivery staff buzzing around the city, and Meituan delivery (美团外卖) with their yellow uniformed staff.
+The eleme and Meituan apps are the most widely used food delivery apps by the local population in Shanghai.
+Unfortunately they do not have English language versions.
+You must also connect your apps to Alipay or Wechat Wallet to make payments.

 But don’t fret, we give you a list of food delivery services in Shanghai with English service, including some healthy food delivery choices, at the end of this article.